-It also takes specialized equipment to protect photography gear, but even that protection fails under the extreme conditions.
-Last year, a rogue wave caught Thouard unaware on a Jet Ski and ruined over $20,000 of photo equipment.
+It also takes specialised equipment to protect your photography gear – which sometimes fails.
+Last year, a rogue wave caught him unaware on a jetski during an emergency situation, ruining over $20,000 of photo equipment.
 Canon was nice enough to help him out with replacing it.

-Of course, underwater isn't the only place Thouard takes photos ...
+Of course, under water isn't the only place Ben takes photos...

 Shooting while steering a paraglider

-Thouard's not only comfortable under the sea, he gets above it, too, in the powered paraglider he uses to take aerial pictures of Tahiti.
+Ben's not only comfortable under the sea – he gets above it, too, in the powered paraglider he uses to take aerial pictures of his home spot of Tahiti.

-This shot of surfer Raimana von Bastoaler catching a Tahitian left was captured as Thouard paraglided above.
-Well, if Thouard crashes, at least he's landing in water!
+This shot of surfer Raimana von Bastolaer catching a Tahitian left came directly from his paraglider.
+Well, if he crashes, at least he's landing in water!

 Chasing lava in the Arctic Cirlce

-Photographer Olivier Grunewald has made a career out of taking pictures in amazing places — particularly volcanoes.
+Photographer Olivier Grunewald has made a career out of taking pictures in amazing place – particularly volcanoes.

 This shot was snapped at the Eyjafjöll volcano, above the Arctic Circle in Iceland, when it erupted back in 2010.